We believe in positive cultural shifts.

 We believe in converting broken gear into a new economy.

 New economies are created by new, high-growth industries that are on the cutting edge of technology and are the driving force of economic growth.
-The Outdoor Industry in the U.S. is valued at $373 billion.
+The Outdoor Industry in the U.S. is valued at $788 billion.
 It’s larger than the oil, gas and coal industry combined.
-Within that, the Outdoor Repair Industry is valued at $887 million and growing rapidly.
+Within that, we estimate that the Outdoor Repair Industry is currently valued at $30 million and growing rapidly.

 We are changing the paradigm of how business is done in the Outdoor Industry by closing the loop.
 We believe in innovation and its application of better solutions to meet new requirements, unarticulated needs, and existing but unfulfilled market niches.
 In order to support this new, high-growth trajectory, the repair industry will need to engineer, develop, and standardize repair tools and processes; software to manage inventory, product flow, customer communication, quality control, and shipping; and collaboration with the outdoor industry to define and implement Design For Reparability (DFR).